 A couple of friendly readers have e-mailed me in the past couple weeks asking for more information about how the WERTH Roto Values are calculated in the cheatsheets.
-While I've touched upon this previously, I didn't do so in a detailed enough matter.
 The process itself isn't overly complicated but the execution of it becomes a bit trickier because of a few wrinkles along the way.

 First and foremost, it should be explained that WERTH values are a way of standardizing all stat categories to be on the same scale for roto leagues.
-For roto players, how can you quickly compare a player who hits 20 HR with 20 SB to someone who hits 10 HR with 40 SB?
-Well, with WERTH values, it's quite easy.
+The goal is to easily compare players with different strengths such as a 20 HR, 20 SB hitter to a 40 HR, 5 SB hitter.

 In statistical terms, WERTH values are just z-scores for each roto category based on the projected fantasy starters.
 For those unfamiliar with z-scores, it is the measurement of how many standard deviations away from average a data point is.
 A piece of data within a set that has a z-score of 0 would be the absolute average, a z-score of 1 would show that it is one standard deviation above the average while a z-score of -1 would be one standard deviation below average.
+The size of the standard deviation depends upon how much variation there is within the data set (a data set with a lot of similar values would have a small standard deviation for instance).
 Here's a chart that shows examples of that concept from a sample fantasy league: